halpo/purrrogress/README.md

 # Acknowledgements

-This project was insipred by a post to [R-Bloggers](https://www.r-bloggers.com/purrring-progress-bars-adding-a-progress-bar-to-purrrmap/) by Adi Sarid.
+This project was inspired by a post to [R-Bloggers](https://www.r-bloggers.com/purrring-progress-bars-adding-a-progress-bar-to-purrrmap/) by Adi Sarid.
 Credit goes to him for the original idea on which `purrrogress` is built.